Skip to main content

 Ensure accuracy and alignment with your business goals and financial plan with a few easy steps.

-When it comes time to payout your team members on a monthly or quarterly basis, you’ll likely want to ensure a few key items are in alignment before completing your payouts.
+When it comes time to payout your team members, you’ll likely want to ensure a few key items are in alignment before completing your payouts.

 Here’s a quick guide to validating commissions before completing payouts: